varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 Services
 ~~~~~~~~

-As a result we ended up with ended up with systemd-only platforms for
+As a result we ended up with systemd-only platforms for
 the official packages.
 The old services are still available as we
 archived them in the ``pkg-varnish-cache`` source tree.
 This was the
 occasion to remove differences between Red Hat and Debian derivatives